michaelcale/books/books/go/0080-slices/070-removing-elements-slicing-slices.md

     newSlice6 := slice[last+1:]
     // > [6]

-You can also removing some elements from the end of the slice:
+You can also remove some elements from the end of the slice:

     newSlice7 := append(slice[:first], slice[first+1:len(slice)-1]...)
     // > [1 2]